-A spreadsheet model was developed by GEI Consultants to perform operations studies on a monthly basis (reference Appendix F2).
+A spreadsheet model was developed by GEI Consultants to perform operations studies on a monthly basis (reference Appendix F2) for the 2014 Update, which has been included in this Update to ensure the projections given are not inconsistent with the ones to be shortly provided in the Region's GSPs (as explained earlier in this section).
 The hydrologic period extending from 1922 through 1994 was used as the period over which projected surface water supplies were evaluated against the absorptive capacity.
-Ultimately, the amount of surface water that can be absorbed (i.e., diverted and used) within a given district is a function of the available supply, conveyance capacity from the source of supply to the district, and internal absorptive capacity.
+Ultimately, the amount of surface water that can be absorbed (i.e. diverted and used) within a given district is a function of the available supply, conveyance capacity from the source of supply to the district, and internal absorptive capacity.
 The evaluation was conducted on a district-by-district basis, considered only the contract supplies available to that district, and followed these generalized steps: